akshatgit/CS537-Discussion-fa21/week-3/README.md

 - Test each part independently.
 - - Create custom test user applications.
 For e.g. when you implement the first 3 syscalls, create a C file, spawn a child process with `fork2`, set it's slice and try to fetch the same with `getslice` syscall.
 - - Debug any issue with GDB (Can't stress this more!).
 - - If you are failing any public test case, copy it's code and make a user program.
-Refer to [this](https://piazza.com/class/kolxzgun59y5rs?cid=133) piazza post.
-- Start Early!
-(Biggest Hint!)

 ## How xv6 starts